kidder514/justJoking/README.md

 ## Main tasks

 ### Feature in release 1.0.0
-- help page
+- changeName to just jokes maybe, before that check how name will affect you ranking
 - rechecking all firestore config
-- changeName to just jokes maybe, before that check how name will affect you ranking
 - setup dev and production environment, and user different google, firebase and other account

 ### Features in release 1.1.0